seanosully/Wordle-Bot/README.md

-# Wordle-Bot v1.0
+# Wordle-Bot v1.1

  To run the program:
-  python3 wordleBot.py <path to dictionary file (All-Words.txt or Possible-Answers.txt)
+  python3 wordleBot.py <path to dictionary file (All-Words.txt or Possible-Answers.txt) > <path to valid solutions file (All-Words.txt or Possible-Answers.txt)>

 Current stats:
  When using the All-Words dictionary file which contains 12,903 words the bot will average ~4.9 guesses to find the solution